CNBC Awards

 For example, businesses with strong governance practices are less likely to face compliance issues or legal disputes, making them more resilient in a changing regulatory landscape.

 ESG reporting standards in Singapore have become more stringent.
-Since last year, all companies are required to report on climate change, including their greenhouse gas emissions.
+Since last year, all companies have been required to report on climate change, including their greenhouse gas emissions.

 List of ESG Frameworks